 Photo by Braden Nesin Photography

-Jon Klein, board member, is Associate Executive Director at the American Academy of Pediatrics.
-He is a pediatrician with expertise in adolescent medicine and health services research.
-Before moving to Chicago in 2009, Jon worked at the University of Rochester in the Department of Pediatrics, and with the Monroe County (NY) United Way and Youth Bureau on evaluation of youth development programs.
-He started swing dancing (this time) in 2012, and is excited to help grow this great program for young people.
+Jon Klein is Professor of Pediatrics and Senior Associate Chair of the Department of Pediatrics at the University of Illinois at Chicago.
+He is a pediatrician with expertise in adolescent medicine and adolescent health services research.
+From 2009-2017, Jon was Associate Executive Director at the American Academy of Pediatrics.
+Before moving to Chicago, Jon served on the faculty at the University of Rochester and worked with the Monroe County (NY) United Way and Youth Bureau on evaluation of youth development programs.
+He started swing dancing in 2012, and is excited to help grow this great program for young people.

 Melissa Rutherfoord fell in love with swing dancing as an Arizona teenager in 1997 when her school hired instructors to teach a beginning lesson.
 She has experienced the benefit that swing dancing can bring to youth, and looks forward to inspiring a new generation of dancers.
 Melissa holds a BFA in theatre production from The University of Arizona and is a Swing Dance instructor at Big City Swing.